ssnsiva-vs/cyber/EHPTSE/androidEH.md

 * Search the Output: On Linux/macOS, combine the command with grep to quickly find specific strings: adb shell getprop | grep -i brand

-Are you looking for a specific hardware or software metric on your device, or are you trying to modify a property value using setprop?
-Let me know what you want to achieve so I can give you the exact command chain.

 - [1] [https://stackoverflow.com](https://stackoverflow.com/questions/40624222/how-does-adb-shell-getprop-and-setprop-work)
 - [2] [https://www.scribd.com](https://www.scribd.com/document/504245762/Zes)